ACA CENTRAL:

 FULL-TIME EMPLOYEE DEFINITION:

-A FULL-TIME EMPLOYEE is one who works at least 30 hours of service a week or 130 hours a month.
+A FULL-TIME EMPLOYEE is one who works at least 30 hours a week or 130 hours a month.
 For this purpose, ‘hours’ include each hour an employee is paid or entitled to payment for performing duties for the employer or entitled to payment even if no work is done (such as paid vacation or sick time).

 The IRS approves two methods for determining an employee full-time status.
 The MONTHLY MEASUREMENT METHOD and the LOOK BACK METHOD.